Why and How to Decarboxylate your Cannabis [Recipe]

 Decarboxylation Time & Temperature

-Tips for Decarbing Cannabis
+Tips for Decarboxylating Cannabis

 - Use an oven thermometer to ensure that your oven's temperature is actually 250 degrees F. Don't trust the knob or the control panel read out here, as over heating the cannabis material can result in a degradation of the THC molecule being converted.
 Sourcing a simple oven thermometer to confirm the internal temperature of the oven is 250 degrees is worth the investment.

-- Make the cannabis as uniform as possible so that heat is applied evenly throughout the batch.
+- Make the cannabis flower as uniform as possible so that heat is applied evenly throughout the batch.
 Break up large buds into small chunks no bigger than 0.5 inches (1 cm) on the largest side.
 If you have a mix of buds and trim leaves, consider sorting and doing the decarboxylation in 2 batches.
 By using uniform pieces of cannabis, heat is applied more evenly and consistently throughout the batch.

 - Be prepared for strong cannabis odor while decarbing.
 The heat applied to activate the cannabinoid molecules will also result in a significant release of the aromatic terpenes also contained in the cannabis flower.
 If you live in an area where strong cannabis odor may be an issue, it is recommended that you find a place to decarb with good ventilation and away from people.
 Consider using a small convection toaster oven outdoors as an alternative to using the oven in your kitchen.

-What does decarbed cannabis look like?
+What does decarboxylated cannabis look like?

 - Try some.
 Literally eat a small piece of decarbed cannabis and wait to see if effects kick in after 30 minutes to 1 hour.